 The Banshee bungee and other bungees came to my attention when I was looking into river surfing a while back.
 Some of the videos I saw made it look really easy and fun and others really hard and sketchy.
 There are some horror stories of the bungee anchor being ripped out of the sand flying back hitting the rider and causing serious injuries.
-Initially my biggest concern was safety, finding a big enough anchor that would stay put and be safe.
+Initially my biggest concern was SAFETY, finding a big enough anchor that would stay put and be safe.

 We also had an inflatable buoy to let us know where the anchor was and hopefully serve as a barrier if the anchor came loose.
 The other function of the buoy was to keep the bungee up and mostly out of the water.
 My thinking was that a raised straighter pull would help us lift the foil, whereas a downward underwater pull might make it harder.
 The buoy also helped the kite boarders see us and our bungee line and go around it.

 The trickiest part of this first Bungee test was getting up on the board and staying balanced in he first few seconds while launching the bungee.
 We have some improvement ideas for the next outing and can’t wait to try them.
 All in all really fun and exciting day.
-Often surfing for me is the guys go and leave the wife and kids at home or on the beach away from the action.
+Often the surfing experience for me is – the guys go – and leave the wife and kids at home or on the beach away from the action.
 With the bungee our families were all together the whole day, very sweet and awesome!

 One of my motivations for this is to find a human powered inexpensive way to practice and have fun foil surfing.
 Also this beach is in our backyard so we stay local and are kinder to the water and nature.